Kurento/kurento/source/tutorials/java/tutorial-player.rst

 Java - Player
 %%%%%%%%%%%%%

-This tutorial opens a URL and plays its content to WebRTC where it is possible to choose if it plays video and audio, only video or only audio.
+This tutorial reads a file from disk or from any URL, and plays the video to WebRTC.
+It is possible to choose if it plays video and audio, only video, or only audio.

 .. note::